 Voice: The call is some shrill high-pitched whistling notes.
 A series of 3-4 notes together rising and falling in pitch pi-pi-pi pi-pi-pi pi-pi-pieeu is used in territorial display.

-Habits: Occurs in a variety of wooded habitats from primary rainforest and adjacent secondary forest to deciduous woodlands, palm oil plantations and cultivated areas with some remnant tree cover.
+Habits: The Western African Pied Hornbill occurs in a variety of wooded habitats from primary rainforest and adjacent secondary forest to deciduous woodlands, palm oil plantations and cultivated areas with some remnant tree cover.
 Mainly in the lowlands to 900 m elevation.
 It is omnivorous and feeds on fruits as well as small animals in about even proportions.
 Eats an assortment of fruits, 14 different plant genera have been identified, also many oil palm fruits.
 The animal prey is mainly invertebrates such as grasshoppers, cicadas, mantids, butterflies, caterpillars and many flying termites, also some spiders, ants and wasps.
 Occasionally also vertebrate animals such as lizards, tree-frogs, rodents, bats and bird nestlings; sunbird and woodpecker nests have been seen robbed, and the hornbill is in turn often mopped by small birds.
 It feeds high in large trees, some 30-50 m off the ground, often on the outside of the canopy or flying out to hawk for flying insects.
 Can also drop to the ground to pick up fallen fruits or prey.
 It is sedentary and probably territorial throughout much of the huge range, usually seen in pairs or small family groups of 3-5, but more birds can congregate in good fruiting trees.
 It often roosts communally.